 Think about the story you want to tell.
-It’s best to use a story that encompasses a surprise, a lesson, or a particular theme so you can keep the readers interested all through the essay.
+It is best to use a story that encompasses a surprise, a lesson, or a particular theme, so you can keep the readers interested throughout the essay.

-For example, if you talk about an achievement that encompasses a twist or a challenge that you had to overcome will be far more engaging than a story where everything went according to the plan.
-Narrate an experience that would end in some lesson for the readers.
+For example, if you talk about an achievement that encompasses a twist or a challenge that you had to overcome, it will be far more engaging than a story where everything went according to plan.
+Narrate an experience that would end in a lesson for the readers.

 College Application Topic Example